Look after your eyes

 Drink within the recommended limits

-Heavy alcohol consumption is associated with an increased risk of early age-related macular degeneration.
+Heavy alcohol consumption may increase the risk of developing early age-related macular degeneration.

 To keep health risks from alcohol to a low level: